Set-in-Stone-Productions/website/IMPLEMENTATION-PLAN.md

 About:
 1. Add space for blurb about company history and mission statement.
 2. Replace text with submitted bios. /X/
-3. Replace portraits with submitted headshots. /X/
+3. Replace portraits with submitted headshots.
+Waitin on You Alden /X/
 4. Alden go crazy on his 4K pic and bio.

 Portfolio